NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-07-self-service-password-reset.md

 The All selection enables SSPR for the tenant's end-user population, including the Northstar lab users.
 Registration at sign-in prompts users to prepare authentication information.
 The 180-day value is a reconfirmation interval, not a password-expiration period.

 SSPR checks that a user has sufficient registered methods permitted by the applicable policy.
 A two-method requirement cannot be met with only one eligible method.
 Registration settings and the user's registered information therefore need to be considered together.
-[Microsoft Learn: How Microsoft Entra self-service password reset works](https://learn.microsoft.com/en-us/entra/identity/authentication/concept-sspr-howitworks).

 ### Sarah Johnson's recorded authentication methods

 The supplied user Authentication methods view shows: